git-town/git-town/documentation/development.md

 ## Testing

 * Tests are written in [Cucumber](http://cukes.info/) and [RSpec](http://rspec.info/).
-* All features have need to have comprehensive test coverage
+* All features need to have comprehensive test coverage
 * Source code and test files must pass the linters

 ```bash